mllev/micro-jsx/README.md

 Inner html text is trimmed.`<div> inner text </div>`will be rendered as `React.createElement('div', null, 'inner text')`.
 If you want additional spaces, use `&nbsp;`.

 `&nbsp;` is actually the only special html character you can use.
 For the other ones (like `&copy;`, etc.), you must use unicode characters.
 Babel does this transformation automatically.

+It does not support the spread operator for passing props to components.